confluentinc/demo-scene/data-contracts/README.md

 # Managing Data Contracts in Confluent Cloud

 Data contracts consist not only of the schemas to define the structure of events, but also rulesets allowing for more fine-grained validations, controls, and discovery.
-In this demo, we'll evolve a schema by adding data quality and migration rules.
+In this demo, we'll evolve a schema by adding migration rules.

 ## Running the Example